-The recommendations in this document came from many people in Lawrence, including the authors and other members of the Science, Technology, and Art (STArt) Alliance; civic leaders; business people; artists; KU faculty; students; and leaders of non-profit groups.
+Dozens of people contributed to these recommendations, including the authors and other members of the Science, Technology, and Art (STArt) Alliance; civic leaders; business people; artists; KU faculty; students; and leaders of non-profit groups.
 We humbly thank the many people who volunteered their time for the arts census and survey, attended our public meeting, filled out forms, responded to emails, took time out for phone calls and interviews, and shared their visions of the future.